Tharnier/Lanthanide-Fitting/README.md

    - Utilizes [PyTorch](https://pytorch.org/), for gradient-based optimization, enabling fine-tuning of parameters with precision.
    - Matches the Hamiltonian's eigenvalues with a given set of energy levels using iterative refinement.
    - Best suited for detailed, localized parameter optimization after establishing a suitable range.

-### Purpose

-The main objective of this repository is to refine the parameterization of the Hamiltonian for trivalent lanthanide ions by utilizing advanced optimization techniques.

 ---